jsingh-97/MovieRecommendation/README.md

 Functions of get_recommendations Function defined in contentRecommendation We are now in a good position to define our recommendation function.
-These are the following steps we'll follow :- Get the index of the movie given its title.
+These are the following steps we'll follow :- 1.Get the index of the movie given its title.
-Get the list of cosine similarity scores for that particular movie with all movies.
+2.Get the list of cosine similarity scores for that particular movie with all movies.
 Convert it into a list of tuples where the first element is its position and the second is the similarity score.
-Sort the aforementioned list of tuples based on the similarity scores; that is, the second element.
+3.Sort the aforementioned list of tuples based on the similarity scores; that is, the second element.
-Get the top 10 elements of this list.
+4.Get the top 10 elements of this list.
 Ignore the first element as it refers to self (the movie most similar to a particular movie is the movie itself).
-Return the titles corresponding to the indices of the top elements.
+5.Return the titles corresponding to the indices of the top elements.